What is the difference between a Note and a Mortgage?

 A mortgage is a document that secures the lender’s interest in the note, meaning it secures the borrower’s promise to pay.
 The mortgage is recorded in public record in order to put the public on notice that the lender has a secured interest on a property.
 The mortgage contains information regarding the loan amount, the term of the loan, provisions of default, and other important terms.
 The mortgage also contains the legal description of the property so that it attaches to that particular property.

 Are you interested in buying a home with a loan?
 Do you have questions regarding the loan documents you will be executing?
 Are you a lender who needs to speak with an attorney regarding drafting loan documents on your behalf?
-If so, call the Law Office of Kyle Felty, P.A. to speak with an attorney.
+If so, call the ROSS FELTY, A REAL ESTATE LAW FIRM to speak with an attorney.